Apply for the WordPlay 2022 Games Writing Mentorship Program

 - Critical analysis of a game or an aspect of a game, such as a review or essay.

-- Formal reporting about game-related issues – interviews, profiles, or pieces about gaming culture.
+- Formal reporting about game-related issues including – interviews, profiles, or pieces about gaming culture.

 - Personal prose or op-eds about a game-related topic.